Pickaria/PterodactylPowerAction/README.md

 redirect_to_waiting_server_on_kick: true
 ```

+> [!WARNING]
+> If the panel is running behind a proxy such as CloudFlare DNS proxy, the plugin may not work with and output errors
+> such as:
+> ```
+> An error occurred while starting the server survival
+> java.net.ConnectException: Connection refused
+> ```

 ### Shell commands

 If you don't have a Pterodactyl panel, and you are running servers directly from the Linux shell, you can modify the